top of page

 For example, your Robo Quadrant beacon is to invest between 40% to 60% of your investible assets in well-diversified, volatile investments.
 As such, do your best to move toward the Robo Quadrant beacon!

-Portfolio or individual investment level: Your portfolio or individual investment is where the work get's done to implement the strategy.
+Portfolio or individual investment level: Your portfolio or individual investment is where the work gets done to implement the strategy.
 If you play your cards right, the work is done by highly trained robots!
 Implementation is where you seek precision.
 Sometimes, we recommend implementing the strategy at the portfolio level. (like the Robo Quadrant or the Fun Quadrant) Sometimes you may implement it at the individual investment level. (like the Real Quadrant or the Cash Quadrant) Below, each quadrant description, we recommend a particular investment level for deployment.
 You may need to change this depending on your situation and your available time and expertise.
 The key is being honest about your situation and your available time and expertise to enable implementation precision.

-In general, there are low-cost solutions, like robo-advisors, that provide low-cost and precise implementation assistance.
+In general, there are low-cost solutions, like robo-advisors, providing low-cost and precise implementation assistance.
 For individual real estate purchases, realtors can be helpful, especially for first-time homebuyers.
 Being your own buyer's agent is certainly an option.
 Professional Personal Finance Advisors (PFA's) can be helpful for people with complex financial and tax situations.
 For normal people, robo-advisors or direct ETF purchases should be fine.

 "Cash" Quadrant 1 - Cash is pretty straightforward.
 Personally, I am not a big fan of cash.
 I see a large cash balance as an opportunity cost.
 To some degree, I see other low-cost borrowing alternatives as cash substitutes.
 Not everyone feels the same way.
 The main value of having some cash and access to low-cost capital is for capturing unexpected opportunities.
 Cash/access to low-cost capital will also help if needed in an emergency.
 Access to low-cost capital could be an unused home equity line of credit.
 For cash, I typically use FDIC-insured High Yield Savings accounts.
 I shop these on financial sites like Bankrate and NerdWallet.
 I also may use a CD laddering strategy.
 To dig deeper into managing our segment 1 cash and liquid assets, please see our article: The sleeping bank deposit customer - It is time to wake-up